airbytehq/airbyte/docs/connector-development/tutorials/build-a-connector-the-hard-way.md

 ![](../../.gitbook/assets/newsourcetutorial_plop.gif)

 Note: The generic template is very bare.
-If you are planning on developing a python source, we recommend using the `python` template.
+If you are planning on developing a Python source, we recommend using the `python` template.
 It provides some convenience code to help reduce boilerplate.
 This tutorial uses the bare-bones version because it makes it easier to see how all the pieces of a connector work together.
-You can find a walk through on how to build a python connector here \(**coming soon**\).
+You can find a walk through on how to build a Python connector here \(**coming soon**\).

 Head to the connector directory and we should see the following files have been generated: